 Low levels of zinc are associated with:

 - Acne or rashes

-Food Rich in Zinc: Pumpkin seeds, grass-fed beef, cashews, mushrooms, spinach
+Foods Rich in Zinc: Pumpkin seeds, grass-fed beef, cashews, mushrooms, spinach

-Your brain works hard and it takes plenty of nutrients and fuel to keep it working well.
-Getting the amount and type of vitamins, minerals and nutrients can make the difference in feeling energized or feeling sluggish throughout the day.
+Your brain works hard, and it takes plenty of nutrients and fuel to keep it working well.
+Getting the amount and type of vitamins, minerals, and nutrients can make the difference in feeling energized or feeling sluggish throughout the day.

-Eat a wide variety of foods that include a vast array of the top brain nutrients to ensure your brain is getting plenty of the resources it needs to work efficiently.
+Eat a wide variety of foods that include a vast array of the top brain vitamins and nutrients to ensure your brain is getting plenty of the resources it needs to work efficiently.
 If you want more brain power, make sure you give it brain power foods.

 More Tips for Boosting Brain Power

 - How to Increase Brain Power: 10 Simple Ways to Train Your Brain

 - 7 Simple Brain Training Habits to Boost Your Brain Power